hiyaryan/simoc-python/backend_skeleton/readme.md

-This folder contains 3 scripts that demonstrate the general communication pattern. central.py is the stand-in for the main backend server, and sensor.py represents sensors that can connect to central.py. front.py is a terminal console front end.
+Central.py serves as a server for multiple sensors running from sensor.py.
+It presently saves data in batches of 24 to consecutive numbered json files in the format needed by the front end.

+Inteprolation.py has data interpolation methods for the central.py script to use to process data.

+commonio.py has a socket setting method and a screen output method.

+sensor_methods.py can be run by itself to test sensor output to the screen.
+It also contains methods used by sensor.py.
+Run alone it saves data to csv.

+Sensor.py runs the SCD-30 sensor and connects via TCP to central.py

-Move a version of central.py with 0.0.0.0 as the ip to the docker container as well as functions it needs like interpolation.py and commonio.py
+Move a version of central.py with test mode off as well as a copy of interpolation.py and commonio.py.
+Turning test mode off lets the docker container know to look to the internal host network for the sensors.

 Make sure commonio on the host machine has the docker container IP address in order to function properly.